|

 Hastings & James Bell Hastings |

 Isaac Hastings was the son of Daniel Haston, to whom this website is dedicated.
-Daniel and his family settled in White County, TN prior to 1807.
-The European roots of Daniel's family have not yet been definitely determined, although it is probable that his ancestors were Swiss-German Mennonites (with the Hiestend family name), or Scots (whose European family name was Haston), or Englishmen (who carried the family name of Hastings).
+Daniel and his family settled in White County, TN prior to 1807 while Isaac was still a child.
+Daniel Hiestand/Haston was the son of Swiss-German immigrant Heinrich Hiestand.
+Pre-DNA era family researchers often sought to connect members of Daniel Haston's family to an English (or Scots-Irish) ancestry.
+Daniel's original Swiss-German surname was "Hiestandt" (the "t" was apparently dropped soon after his father arrived in America).
+But, English-speaking clerks seem to have found this name difficult to spell and the surname spelling quickly morphed into a wide variety of (chaotic!) spellings.
+Although Daniel Hiestand apparently was English-illiterate (but perhaps German-literate), his two oldest sons (David and Joseph) were clearly English-literate.
+And it seems that David and Joseph may have decided to spell their names "Haston" while they were living in Knox County, TN (about 1800).
+Whether they simply opting for an easier name to spell or were Anglicizing the name to avoid anti-German bias, we do not know.
+But, the more Anglicized spelling did certainly lead people (including later generations of the family) to think that they were English or Scots-Irish descendents.
 Researchers who have studied the family of John Holloway Hastings assert with confidence that his European roots were in England.
 His supposed lineage is detailed on a website maintained by the Keener family: John Hastings (b.
 1670 in Henrico Co, VA) > George Hastings (b. about 1700 in VA) > Henry C. Hastings* (b.
 1727 in Orange Co, NC) > John T. Hastings (b.
 1760 in Buncombe Co, NC) > John Holloway Hastings (b.
 1796 in NC)

 Although there are differences of opinion (see note above) related to the specific ancestry of Henry C. Hastings, grandfather of John Holloway Hastings, in either case his family origin appears to be from England.
-The Henry C. Hastings clan (at least many of them) moved from Orange County, NC to the Bedford County, TN area prior to 1808, which is approximately 75 miles from where the Daniel Haston family settled in that same general era.
+The Henry C. Hastings clan (at least many of them) moved from Orange County, NC to the Bedford County, TN area prior to 1808, which is approximately 75 miles from where the Daniel Haston family settled in what is now called "Middle Tennessee."

 these two families had lived within the same area.
 Apparently,